Skip to main content

 Anyone can become a bully and bullying happens to anyone.

-Cyber bullying is any use of information and communications technology to support deliberate and hostile attempts to hurt, upset or embarrass another person.
+Cyberbullying is any use of information and communications technology to support deliberate and hostile attempts to hurt, upset or embarrass another person.

-Examples of cyber bullying include:
+Examples of cyberbullying include:

 • sending abusive emails

-• telephone calls
+• phone calls

 • posting comments on websites, for example, Facebook or Twitter